 By studying for either the LLM, Postgraduate Diploma or Certificate you will:

-We have created a pathway for non-law graduates to participate in our Computer and Communications Law programme.
+We have created a pathway for non-law graduates to participate in our Technology, Media and Telecommunications Law programme.

 Further credits are then obtained through a combination of optional taught online modules, dissertations (10,000 or 20,000 words) and seminar presentations.